Atkin Chambers - A leading set of commercial barristers

 What Atkin Chambers Looks For In A Pupil

-The recruitment of pupils and tenants will be on the basis of the Pupillage and Recruitment Committee’s assessment of the following seven factors:
+The recruitment of pupils and tenants will be on the basis of the Pupillage and Recruitment Committee’s assessment of the following factors:

 Equality & Diversity